saltyandsmiling/3MinuteJournal/README.md

 # A Quick Perspective
 Faster and lighter than other journals by at least a minute

-Full stack application based on the popular 5 Minute Journal.
-My front end goals for this project were a simple but elegant UX in React.
-For my back end, basic CRUD functionality built in Express and Mongoose.
+Full stack application based on the popular 5 Minute Journal for my own use.
+Front-end built with React, using React Transitions and Material UI for a silky smooth UX.